bhavanas-jpg/Blog_website/README.md

 # Blog_website
- This is blog website made by using html,css and bootstrap
+ This is responsive blog website made by using html,css and bootstrap